linode/apl-docs/docs/get-started/installation/post-install-steps.md

 ## Step 6 (optional): Activate more Apps

-Application Platform for LKE is a composable platform.
+App Platform for LKE is a composable platform.
 Activate more Apps based on the required platform capabilities:

 | Capability      | App                                                    | Object storage |
 | --------------- | ------------------------------------------------------ | -------------- |